-Field Site at Gibson Jack Creek in Pocatello, Idaho
+Field Site at Gibson Jack Creek

-Gibson Jack Creek is located ~10 km south of the Idaho State University campus and is administrated partially as a US Forest Service Research Natural Area (since 1982) within the Caribou National Forest.
+Gibson Jack Creek is located ~10 km south of the Idaho State University campus in Pocatello, ID and is administrated partially as a US Forest Service Research Natural Area (since 1982) within the Caribou National Forest.
 It drains ~25.5 square kilometers of the Bannock Range, ranging in elevation from 1500 m to 2200 m.

 A federally maintained snow and weather monitoring site (SNOTEL) has operated just south of the basin at Wildhorse Divide since 1980.
 Over that period, the station has recorded an annual average of 76 cm of precipitation with roughly half of that falling as snow between November and April.
 Mean daily temperatures range between 19 and -6 degrees Celsius (65-22°F).